 Creating comic characters is no different from creating characters for any type of writing.
 We focus on the comic side because it has both writing and illustrating.

-images courtsey of the Shaskans, used with permission
+images courtesy of Stephen and Trisha Speed Shaskan, used with permission